DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Lecture and Focused Notes/Welfare State And the Politics of Social Inclusion and Exclusion.md

 Position in social structure **conditions but does not determine** action - it can be constraining or enabling but it cannot determine our actions.
 We cannot look at somebody's position and infer exactly what they are going to do.

-## Topic one: The Welfare State as misnommer
+## Topic one: The Welfare State as misnomer

 ```ad-quote
 title: Textbook definition of the welfare state